Delicious Brownies Thanks to Milky Way Candy Bars!

 You get a gooey, fudgy slice of retro heaven!

-These fudgy caramel brownies are rich and sweet like your grandma’s best baked treats but with a surprise twist a melty caramel center thanks to chopped Milky Way bars that doesn’t melt.
+These fudgy caramel brownies are as rich and sweet as grandma’s best baked treats but with a surprise twist.

 chopped milky ways bar